vaeth/chessproblem/README.md

 for which one would need to check separately whether the king is in check after the move).

-The chess library consists of the files:
+The __chess library__ consists of the files:

+- `chess.h`:
-chess.h    - the main header which also documents how the chess library is used chess.cc   - the implementation of the chess library m_attribute.h - auxiliary macros for compiler specific attributes to
+	the main header which also documents how the chess library is used
+- `chess.cc`:
+	the implementation of the chess library
+- `m_attribute.h`:
+	auxiliary macros for compiler specific attributes to suppress/emit warnings or speed up the library
+- `m_likely.h`:
-             suppress/emit warnings or speed up the library m_likely.h - auxiliary compiler-dependent macros LIKELY and UNLIKELY for tests which might speed up the library
+	auxiliary compiler-dependent macros `LIKELY` and `UNLIKELY` for tests which might speed up the library

 The library is written in such a way that it can easily be adapted for different field sizes than 8x8.

-Also the chessproblem library is rather general:
+Also the __chessproblem library__ is rather general:

+- `chessproblem.h`:
-chessproblem.h  - header and documentation for the chessproblem library chessproblem.cc - implementation of the chessproblem library
+	header and documentation for the chessproblem library
+- `chessproblem.cc`:
+	implementation of the chessproblem library

 It is a general recursive multithreaded solver for chess problems.
-There is no I/O: the output happens only over a virtual Output() function which has to be overridden if output is desired.
+There is no I/O: the output happens only over a `virtual Output()` function which has to be overridden if output is desired.

 The demo program is kept relatively simple:

+- `main.cc`:
-main.cc     - the main function for initializing and calling the library
+	the main function for initializing and calling the library

-The usage of the demo "chessproblem" is rather elementary and unix style:
+The usage of the demo `chessproblem` is rather elementary and unix style:
 Just the data can be entered over options and arguments (or stdin).
 Then the output is printed, and the program exits.
-Since chessproblem-2.5, the demo program depends for its output on the library https://github.com/vaeth/osformat
+Since __chessproblem-2.5__, the demo program depends for its output on the library https://github.com/vaeth/osformat

-See "chessproblem -h" for further help.
+See `chessproblem -h` for further help.

-KNOWN BUGS:
+## Known Bugs

 When threads are killed by the kernel due to lack of resources, segfaults can happen: You might need to increase system limits correspondingly if you observe in the system logs that threads are killed by the kernel.
-Originally this bug was conjectured to be a race, because it was never observed with -j4 or less.
+Originally this bug was conjectured to be a race, because it was never observed with `-j4` or less.
-To mitigate this problem, chessproblem.cc automatically decreases the maximal number of running tasks to the result of std::thread::hardware_concurrency().
+To mitigate this problem, `chessproblem.cc` automatically decreases the maximal number of running tasks to the result of `std::thread::hardware_concurrency()`.
 More threads than this number cannot improve performance, anyway.